TomerFi/dependency-injection-java-part1-tutorial/post/POST.md

 ```

 You can check out the code for this part of the tutorial in [Github][0].

+The next part of this tutorial series is [Part 2 - Leveraging with Google Guice](https://dev.to/tomerfi/dependency-injection-in-java-is-easy-part-2-leveraging-with-google-guice-6i4).

 **:wave: See you in the next part of this tutorial :wave:**